The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Delete Status: supported

-In this example, the device displays Delete Status as supported, meaning that it is capable of sending SCSI UNMAP commands to the array when a space reclaim operation is requested.
+In this example, the device displays the Delete Status as supported, meaning that it is capable of sending SCSI UNMAP commands to the array when a space reclaim operation is requested.

 # cd /vmfs/volumes/volume_name